Global Health Track

 - Prior global health experience is not required although preference is given to those who have demonstrated a commitment to this area of medicine.

 Applicants interested in the Global Health Track should apply to the Categorical Residency.
-Once enrolled at Mount Sinai, residents are encouraged to speak with Jennifer Jao, MD, about entering this program.
-Interested applicants should make note of their interest on the application, so appropriate interviews can be arranged.
+Once enrolled at Mount Sinai, residents are encouraged to speak with Jennifer Jao, MD, Director of the Global Health Track, about entering this program.
+Interested applicants should make note of their interest on their application, so appropriate interviews can be arranged.